slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

 ...
 ```

-Also, traffic is send through the ``qg-`` interface with different source IP
+Also, traffic is sent through the `qg-` interface with a different source IP
 address.
 As there is no IP address assigned only to that specific Virtual
-Machine, router's external_gateway's address is used:
+Machine, the router's external_gateway's address is used:

 ```bash
 sudo ip netns exec qrouter-50711ca1-1e58-44dc-bd95-a87250d5b4ae tcpdump -i qg-abce46ac-61 -nvl